indiesquidge/squidgefiles/README.md

 It will probably return `ln: /Users/<username>/.zshrc: File exists`.
 This is fine.
 We have our own `.zshrc` file that we want to use anyway.

-Open a new terminal window to see the changes.
-You may see something like `Last login: Mon Jul 13 12:33:01 on ttys000`, which is ugly and annoying.
-Let's fix that.
+Lastly, let's get rid of the login prompt seen when a new terminal tab or window is opened.

 ```
 touch ~/.hushlogin